Today’s reader email comes from Tiffany, who is worried her husband talks to his ex.

 Zachary Stockill: Part of the reason I wanted to start doing these Q and A videos is to get better at speaking briefly, and try to condense big ideas down to a short, digestible format.

-Naturally, this presents some challenges, especially when faced with a question like this, because even though maybe on the surface your question might look somewhat simple, how do I do X, how do I stop doing Y, it’s actually pretty complicated and there’s a lot going on in this question.
-That said, as usual I’m going to try to boil this down.
+Naturally, this presents some challenges, especially when faced with a question like this.
+Because even though maybe on the surface your question might look somewhat simple, how do I do X, how do I stop doing Y. It’s actually pretty complicated and there’s a lot going on in this question.
+That said, as usual, I’m going to try to boil this down.

 Personally, I find social media, for the most part, a massive time suck.

-I probably don’t have to tell anyone watching this that social media can present some real problems for retroactive jealousy sufferers.
+And, I probably don’t have to tell anyone watching this that social media can present some real problems for retroactive jealousy sufferers.

 There are practical tools that you can use, there are different extensions.
 You can use browser extensions as well on your phone.
 You can make certain adjustments that way to literally shut off social media once you’re on it for half an hour, 15 minutes, whatever.
-There are also specific things you can do to actually block certain profiles and the person’s profile who you’re blocking, they don’t have to know about it at all.
+There are also specific things you can do to actually block certain profiles.
+And, the person’s profile who you’re blocking, they don’t have to know about it at all.